ai Weiwei: Ruyi Path

 Château La Coste

 Château La Coste is a vineyard where Wine, Art & Architecture live in harmony.
-Artists and architects were invited to visit the domain and discover the beauty of Provence.
-In turn, they were encouraged to choose a place in the landscape that spoke directly to them and were given the freedom to create a work that would live there.
+Artists and architects are invited to visit the domain and discover the beauty of Provence.
+In turn, they are encouraged to choose a place in the landscape that speaks directly to them and given the freedom to create a permanent work for the place.
 Château La Coste will continue to evolve as new projects and installations are developed.
-Walk at your leisure through wooded hilltops and valleys, alongside olive groves and vine fields, discovering the many installations of contemporary art on your way.

 Back to home